 "We're using Collector and Survey123, which allows our field folks to fill out all the information in the field and simply press a button to report results," says Duncan. "[To view] that linkage during construction and across multiple disciplines is tremendous.
 To have the ability to go through an enormous amount of information and simplify it into what we need to see is terrific."

-Insights for ArcGIS plays a valuable role in ensuring the accuracy of project-related documents.
+ArcGIS Insights plays a valuable role in ensuring the accuracy of project-related documents.
 Fieldworkers and administrative staff log in to the application and easily view completed forms to ensure correctness.

-Insights for ArcGIS also fosters collaboration by allowing stakeholders—no matter their location—to view data and project-related developments.
+ArcGIS Insights also fosters collaboration by allowing stakeholders—no matter their location—to view data and project-related developments.
 With web-based data and results available in one location, project managers, senior executives, site administrators, and other stakeholders can see any development issues and whether a project is on time and on budget.

-Data collection in the field has also been improved with Insights for ArcGIS.
+Data collection in the field has also been improved with ArcGIS Insights.
 Staff no longer spend hours at the end of the day sorting and sending forms and photos.
 The ease of transmitting field data has improved efficiency and continues to help Aegean Energy digitally transform its processes.

 The newly streamlined workflows and location-intelligence tools benefit staff both in and outside the office.
 Fieldworkers now use tablets and mobile devices to complete forms and quickly share information and results on the web.
 Viewing project issues in Survey123 for ArcGIS and tracking task status and resolution have brought great value to customers and the company.

 By enhancing the Maps to Megawatts solution with tools from Esri, Aegean Energy Group offers energy companies greater efficiency and understanding for conducting operations and developing construction for wind and solar power.